How To Naturally Turn a Posterior Baby - Baby Chick

 Between 15% and 32% of babies are posterior when labor begins.
 When your cervix fully dilates, and it’s time for delivery, the likelihood that your baby is still posterior is between 1.8% and 12.9%.
 Since many babies rotate independently during labor, posterior babies are more common in the earlier stages.2,3

-Why Does the Posterior Position Matter?
+Why Does a Posterior Baby Position Matter?

 Diagram showing baby in woman womb illustration